data-umbrella/event-transcripts/2020/03-ty-shaikh-webscraping.md

 ## Transcript

-everyone I am doing a recording of the scraping presentation and the original recording from the webinar didn't come out well so this is just a recording in today's presentation I'm going to talk about web scraping we're going to look at the website Poshmark comm and we're going to use Python and some additional packages to gather the data so agenda
+Hi everyone I am doing a recording of the scraping presentation the original recording from the webinar didn't come out well so this is just a re-recording.
+In today's presentation I'm going to talk about web scraping.
+We're going to look at the website Poshmark.com and we're going to use Python and some additional packages to gather the data.
+So agenda I'm gonna give a quick introduction about myself and the group.
+Then we're going to talk about web scraping and high level.
+Then we'll walk through a code example.

+### Start introduction (0:36 / 44:31)
-I'm gonna give a quick introduction about myself and the group then we're going to talk about web scraping and high level then we'll walk through a code example I'm going to share the code files so you can walk through it on your own as well and then during the webinar there was obviously QA it's a little bit about me I'm a product manager with
+I'm going to share the code files so you can walk through it on your own as well and then during the webinar there was obviously QA it's a little bit about me I'm a product manager with
 General Assembly I used to run